datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
-In addition to running a module as script, we can also run an entire project.
+In addition to running a module as a script, we can also run an entire project.

-This requires that a project contain a top-level script called `__main__.py`.
+This requires that the project contain a top-level script called `__main__.py`.

+The `__main__.py` script can import all of the modules in the project, generate output, and even accept input from the user.

-We can run `__main__.py` by passing the project name to the `python` command in an interface called a command-line interpreter or shell.
+We can run `__main__.py` by passing the project name to the `python` command in an interface called a shell.

-This will still work even if we zip up the whole project and then pass the name of the zip file to the `python` command:
+This will still work even if the project is turned into a zip file, e.g. `my_project.zip`.

-The convenience of a single file without sacrificing modularity!
+This is a great example of how we can enjoy the convenience of including everything in a single file without sacrificing modularity!

 `@script`